IBM/wc-code-migration-tool/README.md

            - A short description of the problem
            - The code that was detected, and the replacement text (if any) The default value is for the plan file cmtplan.xml.

 ```
          patternfile
 ```

          - Required.
 The name of a file that contains which patterns to use.
 At least one -patternfile must be given, and more than one might be given.

 ```
          logfile
 ```

          - Optional.
 The name of the log file.
 The default value is cmt.log.
    2. Graphical user interface:
       1. Open WebSphere Commerce Developer.
       2. Click on the  Code Migration Tool (CMT) icon from the menu.
 Clicking this icon adds a nature for the plug-in to each of your .project files in each workspace project.
-> Note When you close Rational Application Developer, the CMT user interface is disabled and must be started again if you want to run the CMT utility.
       3. Perform a build.
 This triggers a rebuild of all your projects.
+      > Note When you close Rational Application Developer, the CMT user interface is disabled and must be started again if you want to run the CMT utility.

-The CMT runs on all .java file in your workspace.
+CMT runs on all .java file in your workspace.
 After the build is completed, any issues are marked in the Marker view in WebSphere Commerce Developer.
 Look for the CMT markers in the Java Problem heading.

 Regardless of which method you chose to run the Code Migration Tool, either by command prompt or interface during a build, you must review and correct any of the issues that are found by the tool.